priyaaiml/resqnet/README.md

 **⭐ If you find this helpful, please star the repository!**

-Built with ❤️ by Priya | SkyForger Technologies Internship 2024
+Built with ❤️ by Priyamani | SkyForger Technologies Internship 2026

 </div>